 \section{Introduction}

-\ac{RE} is a serious threat in the silicon supply chain, endangering reliability, confidentiality, and integrity of intellectual property.
-In particular, the \ac{FSM} of the design is of special interest to an attacker, because it reveals what makes a design: the design's functionality.

-To prevent \ac{RE} of \acp{FSM}, \ac{FSM} obfuscation methods which lock the functionality with secret keys, dynamically changing keys, or input pattern may be used \cite{chakraborty2009harpoon, juretus2018time, janusHD, karmakar2018encrypt,rahman2022practical,keyless2023}.
-Obfuscation schemes without a potentially attackable locking key are an alternative, like methods based on camouflaging techniques \cite{hoffmann2021doppelganger,brunner2022TimingCamouflage}.
-Camouflaging, however, often requires a foundry to be able to implement it into the design, like adding a thin isolating layer to gate contacts \cite{hoffmann2021doppelganger}, or has to reveal its camouflaged information, like the timing behavior \cite{brunner2022TimingCamouflage}, to the foundry to be producible.
-This work, in contrast, presents a new technique which is not based on foundry-enabled camouflaging or on locking.
-It hinders state-of-the-art \ac{RE} methods to successfully identify the entire set of correct \ac{FSM} gates in a gate-level netlist by exploiting characteristics of \ac{RE} methods.
+\ac{RE} is a severe threat in the silicon supply chain, endangering the intellectual property's reliability, confidentiality, and integrity.
+In particular, the \ac{FSM} of the design is of special interest to an attacker because it reveals what constitutes the design: the design's functionality.
+To prevent \ac{RE} of \acp{FSM}, \ac{FSM} obfuscation methods which lock the functionality with secret keys, with dynamically changing keys, or based on input patterns may be used, e.g. \cite{janusHD,rahman2022practical,keyless2023}.
+Obfuscation schemes without a potentially attackable locking key are an alternative, like camouflaging-based methods.
+Camouflaging, however, often requires a foundry with special capabilities to implement it into the design, like adding a thin isolating layer to gate contacts \cite{hoffmann2021doppelganger}; or the designer has to reveal the camouflaged information, like the gate and wire delays \cite{brunner2022TimingCamouflage}, to the foundry for manufacturing.
+This work, in contrast, presents a new technique that is not based on foundry-enabled camouflaging or locking.
+It hinders state-of-the-art \ac{RE} methods from successfully identifying the entire set of correct \ac{FSM} gates in a gate-level netlist by purposefully exploiting characteristics of \ac{RE} methods, which results in a lack of necessary information, similar to camouflaging.
 In addition and similar to \cite{hoffmann2021doppelganger}, it leads the attacker to a wrong, designer-controlled \ac{FSM}.